CALIPSO-project/SPINacc/README.md

 Concept: The proposed machine-learning (ML)-enabled spin-up acceleration procedure (MLA) predicts the steady-state of any land pixel of the full model domain after training on a representative subset of pixels.
 As the computational efficiency of the current generation of LSMs scales linearly with the number of pixels and years simulated, MLA reduces the computation time quasi-linearly with the number of pixels predicted by ML.

-Documentation of aims, concepts, workflows are found in file: !MISSING!
+Documentation of aims, concepts, workflows are described in Sun et al. in prep.

 ## CONTENT
 The SPINacc package includes: